TheMhv/Livetoshi/README.md

-> You will need a configured and active [LiveSatoshi-Server](https://github.com/TheMhv/LiveSatoshi-Server) to run this project.
+# LiveSatoshi
+Enable TTS messages with voice models in your live stream using payments on Lightning Network

 ## Instalation

+>#### You will need a configured and active [LiveSatoshi-Server](https://github.com/TheMhv/LiveSatoshi-Server) to run this project.

 * First, install the packages: